-Our Lifelong Learners program runs concurrently with our 7-week immersion program and is a viable alternative for those who want to fully immerse themselves in Middlebury’s intensive language environment for three weeks instead of seven.
+Our 3-week Immersion/Lifelong Learners Program runs concurrently with our 7-week immersion program and is a viable alternative for those who want to fully immerse themselves in Middlebury’s intensive language environment for three weeks instead of seven.

 When you apply, choose the 3-week program and we will contact you as we get closer to the summer to discuss which curriculum option you prefer.
 Both options rely on Middlebury’s renowned Language Pledge® and focus on all four language skills: reading, writing, speaking, and listening.
 Our focus on the spoken language encourages rapid mastery of Modern Hebrew grammar and vocabulary.